Program overview

 The Environmental Landscape Management program offers several unique experiences that enhance learning and professional development:

-- Access to in-class career workshops and one-on-one coaching to prepare for co-op placements.
+• Workshops and one-on-one coaching to prepare for co-op placements

-These experiences are designed to prepare students for successful careers in environmental landscape management, equipping them with the skills and knowledge needed to thrive in the industry.
+These experiences are designed to ensure that students graduate with the skills and knowledge necessary to thrive in their careers.

 Career Options

-Graduates of the Environmental Landscape Management program can explore a variety of career opportunities in Canada, including:
+Graduates of the Environmental Landscape Management program can explore a variety of career paths in Canada, including:

-- Self-employed Contractor: Start a business providing landscaping and environmental management services.
+• Self-Employed Contractor: Start a business providing landscaping services to residential and commercial clients.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.